Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 Best & Worst Years for Ford Mustang 6th Generation (2015-2023)

-But even rock stars have off days.
+But even famous stars have awful days.

 The Best Years: 2018, 2019, 2021, 2022, 2023